Putting it onto the internet¶

 echo 'htmlDir = "/var/www"' >> ~/.cellbrowser.conf

-a more permanent alternative to the -p option is to run a webserver on your machine
+a more permanent alternative to the -p option is to run a web server on your machine

-On a Mac you can use the Apache that ships with OSX:
+On a Mac, you can use the Apache that ships with OSX:

 sudo /usr/sbin/apachectl start sudo cbBuild -o /Library/WebServer/Documents/cells/

-Then you should be able to access your viewer at http://localhost/cells
+You should be able to access your viewer at http://localhost/cells

 sudo cbBuild -o /var/www/